alisadiq91/financeTracker/README.md

 3. Recipe cards – The admin is shown all recipes added by all the users.
 Similar to the user profile page, they are shown a card with the recipe name (which they can click to reveal all the recipe’s details), a button to edit and delete the recipe, as well as who created the recipe.
 If the admin decides to delete the recipe, they are met with an alert to confirm this action is correct.

 ![confirm-delete](https://github.com/alisadiq91/middleEasternCookbook/blob/master/assets/images/confirm-delete.png)

+## Features to implement

+1. I thought it would be a good idea for the admin to be able to send feedback to a user regarding their recipe.
+For example, if the users recipe is not considered middle eastern food, the admin can contact the user to discuss this with them, as oppose to just editing or deleting the recipe.

 # **404 Error page**